dreemproject/dreemgl/README.md

 #### Serve a single DreemGL composition

-The easiest way to get started quickly is to have DreemGL serve an individual composition using the standalong launcher:
+The easiest way to get started quickly is to have DreemGL serve an individual composition using the standalone launcher:

 `dreemgl -port 3000 ./mydreemglapp.js`

 #### Serve DreemGL from within an expresss app

-It's easy to integrate the DreemGL runtime fromw ithin an express app:
+It's easy to integrate the DreemGL runtime from within an express app:

 ```
 // Create an express app